 - Keep climbing.
 Length of credit history plays into your score, but recent activity also carries weight.
 Your continued good credit behavior can help offset historical mistakes.

 Secured credit cards require an initial deposit, which serves as a layer of protection for the card issuer in case you miss payments.
 The deposit you make often becomes your credit limit.
 But you may receive a credit line that is greater than the initial deposit.
 A secured credit card otherwise operates in a way that is similar to a regular, unsecured credit card.
 You’ll be able to purchase items with the card and then make payments.
 Interest is charged on balances carried month-to-month.
+If you’re curious to learn more about these options, check out our picks for the best secured credit cards in the market today.

 Bankrate’s favorite secured cards